The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 img

-For details on visreg syntax and how to use it, see:
+For more information on visreg syntax and how to use it, see:

 The website focuses more on syntax, options, and user interface, while the paper goes into more depth regarding the statistical details.